 A fantastic way to start your collection without breaking the bank!

-Not all methods can be used with all succulents and which will be easiest depends entirely on the species in question.
+Not all methods can be used with all succulents.
+Which will be easiest depends entirely on the species of succulent in question.

 A Gasteria or Haworthia, for example, won’t regrow from a single leaf.
 It will, however, produce plenty of offsets that can easily be removed and regrown!